2 wounded, 2 detained in shooting at Oakland's Skyline High graduation

 Oakland Police Lt.
 Robert Trevino told reporters officers found two adults -- a male and a female -- with gunshot wounds.
 They were taken to a hospital and listed in stable condition, Trevino said.

+There were reports from the Oakland Fire Department that a third victim had self transported to an area hospital, but police did not corroborate that detail.

-The shooting occurred in the school, he said.
-It's located in the Oakland Hills at 12250 Skyline Blvd.
+The shooting occurred at the school located in the Oakland Hills at 12250 Skyline Blvd., he said.

 Witnesses who were at the event told KPIX they heard gunshots just as the ceremony was wrapping up.
 Trevino said it appeared multiple shots were fired.